-One such programme was the Call for Archives in March 2016, which saw over 400 items donated by members of the public, some of which will be on display at the exhibition.
+One such programme was the Call for Archives in March 2016, which saw over 400 items donated by members of the public, some of which will be on display in the revamped gallery.
 NAS continues to welcome donations of historical significance from the public so that these can be preserved for the generations to come.